Dugald C. Jackson

-Dugald Caleb Jackson (13 February 1865, Kennett Square – July 1, 1951) was an American electrical engineer.
+Dugald Caleb Jackson (February 13, 1865 – July 1, 1951) was an American electrical engineer.
 He received the IEEE Edison Medal for "outstanding and inspiring leadership in engineering education and in the field of generation and distribution of electric power".

 Early life

 Dugald was born into a quaker family in Kennett Square, Pennsylvania.
 His parents were Josiah and Mary Price Jackson.
 His younger brother, John Price Jackson, co-wrote some books with him and also had a career as an electrical engineer, academic, civil servant and soldier.
 He attended The Hill School in Pottstown before studying civil engineering at Pennsylvania State College from which he graduated in 1885.